dbcls/grasp/README.md

 ## Write your own definition

 You can add your own definitions in `resources` directory.
+The resource definition files must start with `[0-9a-zA-Z]` and end with `.graphql`.
+The other files in the directory are ignored.

 You need to restart Grasp to reload the definitions.
 You can use `npm run watch` to restart the server automatically.